aryankushwaha09/Cyberbot2.2-/README.md

      due to security purposes Red Team code 2.3 version code is removed from 2.2 version.

- note: if you find any issues with it pls contact DeepSeek-V3 lab and openai lab all benchmarks
+ note: if you find any issues with it pls contact DeepSeek-V3 lab and openai lab all              hypothetical benchmarks(assuming by the behavior and output of the bot)
          and report are provided by them.

    thankyou